There is little scrutiny of 'natural' deaths behind bars

 "Saying that it's a natural death can sometimes be misleading because I believe that having the proper medical treatment could have possibly saved his life," Jackson said.

 The CDC says natural deaths happen either solely or almost entirely because of disease or old age.
-Yet 70 percent of the inmates who died in federal prison the last 13 years were under the age of 65.
-After speaking to some of the families of these inmates, NPR found that potential issues such as medical neglect, poor prison conditions and a lack of healthcare resources were left unexplained once a "natural" death designation ended hopes of an investigation.
+Yet 70% of the inmates who died in federal prison the last 13 years were under the age of 65.
+After speaking to some of the families of these inmates, NPR found that potential issues such as medical neglect, poor prison conditions and a lack of health care resources were left unexplained once a "natural" death designation ended hopes of an investigation.
 Meanwhile, family members were left with little information about their loved one's death.

 "The prison doesn't have to contact family members unless it's a matter of life and death, I guess," Jackson said.
 "Well he's dead, so where was the contact?
 I should have been contacted as soon as there was an incident."